groovytron/dotfiles/ansible/README.md

       will be running `yay`
       (user must be able to sudo and use pacman without being asked for a password).
+2. Run `./remove_post_install_problematic_packages.sh` to remove problematic packages
-2. Run the playbook with `ansible-playbook playbook.yml`
+3. Run the playbook with `ansible-playbook --become playbook.yml --connection local -i localhost --extra-vars="unprivileged_user=$(whoami)"`
+4. Run `./post_playbook_install.sh` to install the packages that can't be installed with the playbook
-3. Enjoy !
+5. Enjoy !